 Pentax K-3 vs Sony A6000

-The Pentax K-3 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2013 and February 2014.
+The Pentax K-3 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in October 2013 and February 2014.
 The K-3 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.